dmatik/dmatik.github.io/switcher/switcher_webapi.md

-# Switcher integration using WebAPI
+# Switcher HA integration using WebAPI

 ## What
 This is alternative option for integration of Switcher devices in Home Assistant.